Is Gold a Better Investment than Cash in the Bank? Find Out Now!

 Is gold a better investment than cash in the bank?

-How does gold compare to cash in terms of maintaining value?
+How does gold compare to other investments?